 The first few years of my life were stable, but then my dad’s financial bankruptcy turned my childhood upside down.
 My parents were in chronic stress and our lives were a disaster.
 I lived with my aunt and uncle for about a year before moving from Oklahoma to California to be with my parents and younger sister.
 For most of my childhood and adolescence, we lived around the poverty line.
 I ate mostly processed foods, and turned to sugar binges to manage my own stress and lack of stability in my home life.

-I grew up eating mostly processed junk foods.
-I didn’t understand the connection between food and health until I had developed a laundry list of health issues, including Hashimoto’s thyroiditis and then thyroid cancer in the recent past.
-I underwent surgery to remove my thyroid and the tumor; living without a thyroid has had its own challenges.
-I’ve had a lot of other health struggles, too, including:
+I didn’t understand the connection between food and health until decades later and after I had developed a laundry list of health issues, including Hashimoto’s thyroiditis and then thyroid cancer.
+Some of my other health struggles have included: